HolyLarZarus/LD_Console-Block-App/README.md

 # LD_Console-Block-App
-A simple App to Block the Ld_Console
+Just a simple App to Block the Ld_Console that is used in many schools ;)